wfjc/SOHO-Router-Configuration-Network-Administration-Linksys-Mesh-System-/README.md

 <h1>SOHO-Router-Configuration-Network-Administration-Linksys-Mesh-System</h1>

 <h2>Description</h2>
 This project I perform basic networking administration and configuration on my Linkysys router.
-We have a mesh system set up so that there are additional child nodes and a TP-link extender set up to cover the house.
-Our ISP is Gigaclear.
+We have a mesh system set up so that there are additional child nodes and an additional TP-link extender set up to cover the house.
+Our ISP is Gigaclear fibre.
 I'm going to carry out:

 1. Management and DHCP lease reserving